Code-Institute-Submissions/web_studio/README.md

 Admin can :

        -  have an account on the site
-       -  preview all Appointments and Orders
+       -  preview all Appointments,Orders,Projects and Freelancers
        -  mark Appointment as done
+       -  assign Project to the Freelancer
+       -  add new products to the site
        -  use the site on any device

  - ### Logged in freelancer